 Comey, Jonathan, “Hobson finally back where he belongs,” South Coast Today, February 8, 1997.

 Complete Baseball Record Book, 2004 Edition, The Sporting News, 2004.

-Crehan, Herb, Red Sox Heroes of Yesteryear, Cambridge MA: Rounder Books, 2005.
+Crehan, Herb, Red Sox Heroes of Yesteryear (Cambridge, Massachusetts: Rounder Books, 2005).

 Dewey, Donald, and Nicholas Acocella, The New Biographical History of Baseball (Chicago: Triumph Books, 2002).